(for Extra and for End)

 THE HYTHE AND THE UNIVERSITY

-The Essex University was constructed in the 1960's and stands to the east of the town towards the town of Wivenhoe.
+The Essex University tower blocks and building were constructed in the 1960s and stand to the east of the town, towards the town of Wivenhoe.
 The picture (looking east) below shows it in the distance, with King Edward Quay in the foreground.
-The Hythe area in general, is undergoing great changes at the moment following the closing of the once important dock area of the town, where the Romans would once have brought their goods to Colchester via this river - but how far up was it navigable?
+The Hythe area in general, has undergone great changes since it was closed as a working dock in 2000.
+One assumes that the Romans would once have brought their goods to Colchester via this river - but how far up was it navigable?

 ST LEONARD'S CHURCH

 on Hythe Hill

 A redundant church, although you wouldn't know it.

 It has an active bellringing group and services are held at certain times.
 It is usually open to the public on Heritage Days.
 Photographs of the war memorials inside the church are shown elsewhere on the Colchester Heroes pages.

 We will now come away from the Hythe and all its charms, and head back towards the town centre,

 EAST HILL and THE MINORIES, EAST HILL HOUSE and ST JAMES THE GREAT CHURCH